-The bill amends the 1975 PA 46, which established the office of the legislative corrections ombudsman, by updating various sections to enhance the powers and responsibilities of the ombudsman.
-Key changes include the definition of "complainant" to encompass not only prisoners but also family members and prisoner advocates, thereby broadening the scope of who can file complaints.
-The bill mandates the creation of a standardized complaint form to be made available electronically and in hard copy at correctional facilities.
-Additionally, it specifies that the ombudsman must notify complainants upon receipt of their complaints and outlines the procedures for investigations, including the ombudsman's access to necessary records and the ability to consult with qualified experts.
+The bill amends the 1975 Public Act 46, which established the office of the legislative corrections ombudsman, by updating various definitions and procedures related to the office's operations.
+Key insertions include the definitions of "complainant," which now encompasses not only prisoners but also family members and prisoner advocates, and the introduction of terms such as "qualified expert" and "prisoner advocate."
+The bill also mandates the creation of a standardized complaint form to be made available electronically and in hard copy at correctional facilities.
+Additionally, it specifies that the ombudsman must notify complainants upon receipt of their complaints and outlines the procedures for investigations, including access to necessary records and the ability to consult with qualified experts.

 As Passed by the Senate: 4.351